 - Patent examiner’s perspective: Drawings makes the invention more precise and easy to understand, depending upon the type of invention.
 This saves time and efforts of the subject matter expert, which makes the invention more likely to get patented.

 - Future inventor’s perspective: Drawings make the new work, more clear to be understood by any future concerned person, who wishes to work on that same topic.

-Inclusion of drawings within the application enhances the understandability and chances of earning the patent.
-But at the same, some of the very common mistakes not only ruins the inventor’s hope but also leads the application at the verge of rejection.
+The inclusion of drawings within the application enhances the understandability and chances of earning the patent.
+But at the same, some of the very common mistakes not only ruins the inventor’s hope but also leads the application on the verge of rejection.
 Some of these are listed below in detail:

 - Unclear diagrams: Some inventions include diagrams, but those diagrams fail to depict its functioning or scope, properly or clearly.
 This includes use of faded ink for colors, lack of marking at some elements, lack of some features of claims, use of improper reference numbers, and presence of reference numbers but missed some of them, etc.

 - Encounter objections: Drawings are not reviewed by an Office draftsperson; instead they are reviewed by an Office draftsperson only if the examiner seeks the draftsperson’s assistance in identifying errors in the drawings.
 If he finds that they are unacceptable, the draftsperson provides a ‘Notice of Draftsperson’s Patent Drawing Review’ and provides it to the examiner for handing it over back to the inventor to review it once again.
 Patent Drawings 101

 - Lag in documentation: Sometimes, drawings are submitted (color photographs or drawings) without filing the necessary petition.
 This depicts that there are no drawings present, relating to the patent application since its record in not filed.